-After you see your results, you may have blank cells, transformed cells, various plates and ingredients in your inactivation bag, reusable or even unused components.
+After you see your results, you'll have bacteria petri dishes and tubes, loops, and ingredients in your inactivation bag, reusable or even unused components.
 Disposing of them responsibly is an integral part of your experiment:

-If you would like to preserve your living painting or experiment results in their Petri dishes instead of disposing of it/ them, use a Keep-it Kit from our online store which will help you preserve up to 2 plates of bacteria.
+If you would like to preserve your living painting or experiment results in their Petri dishes instead of disposing of them, use a Keep-it Kit from our online store which will help you preserve up to 2 plates of bacteria.
 If you do not have a Keep-it Kit on hand but will be getting one in the near future, keep the petri dish you wish to preserve in a zip-lock bag in a cool area and out of sunlight in the meantime.
-You can even refrigerate it to keep it "fresh" for a month or 2.
+You can refrigerate it to keep it "fresh" for a month or two.

 1. Reusable materials: DNA and engineered cells (either on a petri dish or from stabs) can last up to 6 months when stored in a refrigerator.
 If you wish to keep them, close them tightly and store them in a zip-lock bag, inside a sealed plastic container in a refrigerator away from food items.
 If not, add them to the inactivation bag.
 Make sure the lids are off the tubes so that the inactivating liquid you will add can get inside.
+If you see any mold or strange bacteria growing inside then you should immediately inactivate the samples.

-2. Unused ingredients: If you did not use all the agar plates in your kit, you can store these for later use.
+2. Unused ingredients: If you did not use all the agar petri dishes in your kit, store these for later use.
 Store them in their zip-lock bag, within a sealed container in the refrigerator for a few months.
 Keep away from food items.
+If you see any mold or strange bacteria growing inside then you should immediately inactivate the samples.

-3. Inactivation: Dispose of the rest of your material by adding all of it to the inactivation bag, including any petri dish with bacteria you are not keeping for a Keep it, and any tubes, gloves, and loops.
+3. Inactivation: Dispose of any chemicals, ingedients, bacteria, agar, tubes, loops, paintbrushes, petri dishes, gloves and other non-paper material by adding all of it to the inactivation bag, including any petri dish with bacteria you are not keeping for a Keep it.
 Any paper packaging like loop packages and bags can go in the regular garbage.